Get

 What to Expect Before and After an Ultrasound

 Depending on the ultrasound being performed, some preparation may be needed.
-For instance, with abdominal ultrasounds, your cat cannot eat food for 12 hours before the examination.
+For instance, with abdominal ultrasounds, your cat may need to have food withheld for 12 hours before the examination.
 However, in most instances, no preparation is necessary.
 Your veterinarian will tell you what is required.

 After the ultrasound, you will generally have the results right away.
 The images are created and evaluated in real-time.
 However, in unique instances, imaging may be sent to a specialist for additional consultation.
 In those cases, it may take several days for you to hear the results.